Virginia Tech® home

 Students are eligible to apply in their first or second year of their doctoral program.

-Successful candidates must be recommended by their department and complete the application available from the CALS Office of Academic Programs.
+Successful candidates must be recommended by their department and complete the application.

 Students are expected to attend weekly meetings, complete required coursework, meet weekly with their mentor, and continue their doctorate program.